thg1lb/thg1lb/README.md

 ### Hello, I'm Ana (a.k.a. thg1lb) 😄
-I'm an incoming EEE student @ Queen Mary University of London interested in embedded systems, robotics, and medtech!
+I'm a Y1 undergraduate EEE student @ Queen Mary University of London interested in embedded systems, robotics, and medtech!

 ---